gandalf3/The-Queen-s-Workers/bugtracker.md

 BUG: roads do nothing (ants ignore em :/)

-BUG: ants get confused if you tell them to collect a different resource while they are already carrying a resource back
+FIXED: ants get confused if you tell them to collect a different resource while they are already carrying a resource back

 FEATURE REQUEST: MMB to pan camera